 Washington is a beautiful state filled with so much natural beauty to see and so many amazing activities to do.
 And Mount Rainier National Park is absolutely a highlight in both of those areas.
-If you’re spending any time in Washington’s biggest city, then a day trip to Mount Rainier from Seattle is an easy and TOTALLY worthwhile trip to make.
-So, if you’re already spending a day in Seattle, or simply only have a day to spend at this incredible park, this is how I recommend you spend one day in Mount Rainier National Park.
+If you’re spending any time in Washington’s biggest city, then a Mt Rainier day trip from Seattle is an easy and TOTALLY worthwhile trip to make.
+So, if you’re already spending a day in Seattle, or simply only have a day to spend at this incredible park, this is the 1 day itinerary for how I recommend you spend a day in Mount Rainier National Park.

 The Short Version